 Tax rate: Zero percent

 In the UAE, local and foreign-earned income, capital gains, and all other forms of personal wealth are tax-exempt.
-Beyond its advantages for each tax resident, the country has embraced trade liberalization within the Middle Eastern region and globally.
+Beyond the advantages this provides each tax resident, the country has embraced trade liberalization within the Middle Eastern region and globally.

 Significant investments in educational facilities, healthcare, business districts, public transport, and entertainment options have transformed the country into one of the most desirable places to live and conduct business without common obstacles.